stamparm/maltrail/sensor/docs/REPORT.md

 "13.8x faster than Python" and "fast" are different claims.
-Measured per protocol on **1,000,000-packet** pcaps, the real 1,505,265-trail set, one worker pinned to one core (`taskset -c 2`, best of three), end to end through the release binary:
+Measured per protocol on **1,000,000-packet** pcaps, the real 1,505,265-trail set, one worker pinned to one core (`taskset -c 2`; see the method note under the table — the two columns were not aggregated the same way), end to end through the release binary:

 | traffic | before | after | |
 | --- | --- | --- | --- |